SebFuessel/crysfipy-symbolic/README.md

 - Edit the `CEF-symbolic.py` script to define the J (`Jval`), symmetry (`Bij`) and the hamiltonian `H`.

 ## TODO
-1. [ ] Code in which `Bij` parameters go into Hamiltonian, depending on symmetry.
+1. [X] Code in which `Bij` parameters go into Hamiltonian, depending on symmetry.
+2. [ ] Check if the Hamiltonian looks ok for all symmetries.
-2. [ ] See if there is influence on the simplified formulas by changing floats in cefmatrices.py into sympy.Rationals.
+3. [ ] See if there is influence on the simplified formulas by changing floats in cefmatrices.py into sympy.Rationals.

 ## Ideas
 Ideas how to improve: